 The fear is palpable.
 Never in my short lifetime of 44 years have I seen or experienced something like this COVID-19 event, and it’s quite revealing, if not frustrating, annoying, infuriating and humbling.
 It will, ultimately, be a positive shift for us all.

-In the past century, our world has become increasingly interconnected, and populations are flowing across borders, societies and cultures.
-Our DNA, genetic makeup, philosophies and psychologies are being blended and culturally examined and infused more than ever.
+In the past century, our world has become increasingly interconnected, and populations are flowing across borders, societies, and cultures.
+Our DNA, genetic makeup, philosophies, and psychologies are being blended and culturally examined and infused more than ever.
 We’ve become increasingly electrified and subsequently inundated with electromagnetic fields and frequencies.
 We’re eating less food, and more food products.
-We’re desperate to trust technologies more, yet less trusting of ourselves, our systems of hierarchy, and our neighbors.
-We’re less anxious about survival, yet more anxious about stability, meaning and purpose.
+We’re desperate to trust and rely on technologies more, yet less trusting and reliant on ourselves, our systems of hierarchy, and our neighbors.
+We’re less anxious about survival, yet more anxious about stability, meaning, and purpose.

-The crazies in hidden places, secret societies and black-budgeted complexes still crave war, and still try to incite and create it all over the place, but I don’t think it’ll stick anymore.
-We’re alert and increasingly aware.
-This current pan-hysteria won’t last as long as the spineless parrots of government and media are prognosticating that it will.
-The old narratives are increasingly transparent, and the global shift of power is moving away from the sociopathic stalwarts.
-But, that’s merely this one man’s observation.
+The crazies in hidden places, secret societies and black-budgeted complexes still crave war, and still try to incite and create it all over the place, but I don’t think it’ll stick as it once did.
+We’re more alert and increasingly aware.
+The familiar, regurgitated narratives are increasingly transparent, and centralist, authoritarian powers are ripe and ready to be taken away from the age-old sociopathic stalwarts.

-We must continue to flip the narrative on its head, and to do that, we have to remember our inherent, transcendent powers.
-They begin with compassion, happiness and kindness.
-They are rooted in conscious breathing, signaling our internal pharmacy to bolster our immune systems, rectify our energetic imbalances, detoxify our cells, organs and tissues, and assist us in standing strong amidst the changing tides.
-This will most certainly not be our only global challenge this coming year and decade.
+We must continue to call out, challenge, and flip the divisive narrative on its head.
+To achieve that, we have to remember our inherent, transcendent powers.
+They begin with compassion, happiness, and kindness.
+They are rooted in taking full responsibility for our health; eating real food, conscious breathing, training our minds to signal our internal pharmacy to bolster our integrated systems, rectify our energetic imbalances, detoxify our cells, organs and tissues, and assist us in standing strong amidst the changing tides.
+The covid plandemic will most certainly not be our only global challenge this coming decade.

-The immediacy of global statistics and out-of-context data correlation/causation is dangerous and misleading.
-The “crashing” stock market is a market that is designed to crash — or at least dramatically reset/correct, time and again.
-It is not a legitimate nor true gauge of our accomplishments and resiliency.
-It’s essential to observe it with the right perspective, and not to treat it as a barometer to the stability and viability of our economies.
+The immediacy of global statistics and out-of-context data claiming any sort of correlation or causation is dangerous and misleading.
 If you’re not willing to do a little research on your own, please take what’s being spread around madly with a significant grain of salt.
 There are more “experts” today than there are lawyers.
-We’re at a transition point with our informational overwhelm, and how we choose to move forward will dictate our generation’s capabilities for recovery, change and emotional intelligence.
+We’re at a transitional point with our informational overwhelm, and how we choose to move forward will dictate our generation’s capabilities for recovery, change and emotional intelligence.
 The collective is shaken, stirred and agitated.
-You can feel that.
-You can choose to paint it darkly, or choose to see the cracks where the light is breaking the ancient patina apart.
+You can choose to paint it darkly, or choose to see the cracks where the light is breaking apart the ancient patina.

-All that’s required of us right now is a temporary adjustment to our social behavior, not to prepare for the end times… yet again.
-It’s about social cohesion and consideration, not isolation and paranoia.
+What is required of us now is an adjustment to our social behavior, not necessarily to prepare for the end times… yet again.
+It is true that much has changed, and much has been taken away from us.
+Regardless, it’s still about social cohesion and consideration, not isolation and paranoia.
 Feel the fear and learn of its causes.
 Use it to fuel an examination of your personal values and to further awaken your conscious awareness.

-Compassion, happiness and kindness.
+Compassion, happiness, and kindness.
 Close your eyes and sense that eternal spark deep within you.
 This event will pass, and the world will be changed.
-This circumstance will pass, but the questions you’ve been avoiding will need to be addressed.
+This circumstance will pass, but the questions you’ve been avoiding will still need to be addressed.